Ravindrasuthar/OrderApp_Weekly_Test/README.md

 _**Repository:**_ The repository layer is responsible for interacting with the database.
 It uses Spring Data JPA to perform CRUD (create, read, update, delete) operations on entities.

 # Database Structure Used
-I have used ArrayList as DataBase
+I have used MySQL as DataBase.

 # Project Summary
-In this project i have create different endpoints like and used differet vaalidation for the end ponits
+In this project i have create different endpoints and used mappings between models like @OneToOne, @ManyToOne and @ManyToMany.